KeshKunal/fittrack_api/README.md

 ##  API Documentation

-The interactive API documentation will be available at `http://127.0.0.1:8000/docs` after running the application.
+The interactive API documentation that I have hosted using Render and can be accessed at `(https://fittrack-api-h32h.onrender.com/docs)`.

 ### Key Endpoints